Mackenzie Arnold

-Mackenzie Elizabeth Arnold (born 25 February 1994) is an Australian professional soccer player who plays as a goalkeeper for Women's Super League club West Ham United and the Australia women's national team.
-She previously played for Arna-Bjørnar in Norway's Toppserien as well as Brisbane Roar, Perth Glory, Western Sydney Wanderers, and Canberra United in Australia's W-League.
+Mackenzie Elizabeth Arnold (born 25 February 1994), also known by her nickname Macca, is an Australian professional soccer player who plays as a goalkeeper for National Women's Soccer League club Portland Thorns FC and the Australia national team.
+She previously played for West Ham United in England's Women's Super League as well as Brisbane Roar, Perth Glory, Western Sydney Wanderers, and Canberra United in Australia's W-League and Arna-Bjørnar in Norway's Toppserien.

 Early life

-Born on the Gold Coast, Arnold attended Palm Beach Currumbin High School.
+Mackenzie Arnold was born and raised on the Gold Coast.
+She played junior football for Burleigh Heads as well as Robina City and attended Palm Beach Currumbin State High School in her teenage years.

 Club career

+Canberra United

 In 2012, Arnold joined Canberra United from Perth Glory ahead of the 2012–13 W-League.

+Western Sydney Wanderers FC

 Arnold joined Western Sydney Wanderers in 2013.
 However, she was later ruled out for a significant amount of the season after suffering a deep cut to the leg in the carpark following a match in the 2013 AFC U-19 Women's Championship.

+Perth Glory FC

 Arnold returned to Perth Glory in August 2014.

 Arnold was approached to switch codes and play Australian rules football in the newly formed AFL Women's in 2016, but chose to remain in soccer.

+Brisbane Roar FC

 In October 2016, Brisbane Roar announced that they had signed Arnold.

+Arna-Bjørnar

 In March 2018, she signed with Arna-Bjørnar in the Toppserien.

+Chicago Red Stars

-In July 2019, she played for the Chicago Red Stars, in the NWSL.
+In July 2019, she signed for the Chicago Red Stars, in the NWSL, but made no appearances.

+West Ham United

-On 9 July 2020, Arnold signed for English club West Ham United of the FA Women's Super League.
+On 9 July 2020, Arnold signed for English club West Ham United of the FA Women's Super League, where she was appointed the team's captain in 2023.
 On 18 April 2021, Arnold was handed a surprise 20-minute cameo in midfield during an 11–0 win over Chichester & Selsey in the fourth round of the Women's FA Cup.

+In May 2024, she was voted Women's Hammer of the Year by West Ham United supporters for the 2023–24 season.

+Portland Thorns FC

+On 10 July 2024, Portland Thorns FC, an American professional women's soccer team based in Portland, announced that they had signed Arnold to a contract through the 2026 season with a mutual option for 2027.